ryanturnerwebdev/netbox/docs/features/power-tracking.md

 A device power port can be connected to a power feed via a cable.
 Only one port can be connected to a feed: Where multiple devices draw power from the same feed, a power distribution unit (PDU) must be modeled as an individual device mapping a power port to multiple power outlets to which the downstream devices can connect (as in the example above).

-!!! tip "Primary and Redundant Power"
+:::tip "Primary and Redundant Power"
     Each power feed in NetBox is assigned a type: primary or redundant.
 This allows easily modeling redundant power distribution topologies.
 In scenarios involving only a single, non-redundant power supply, mark all power feeds as primary.